GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 ### Activate the Plugin

 Navigate to the plugins page, e.g. `https://{site-base-url}/wp-admin/plugins.php`, find OpenID Connect Single Sign-On (SSO) Plugin By Gluu and click the Activate button.

 ## Plugin Configuration

-In your WordPress admin dashboard you should now see the OpenID Connect tab in the lefthand menu.
+In your WordPress admin dashboard you should now see the OpenID Connect tab in the left hand menu.
 Click the link to navigate to the General configuration page.

 ### General